European Traveler

 The best times to visit the Louvre are probably Friday evenings or weekdays after 15:00.
 See the Mona Lisa last – rooms start to close from half an hour before closing.

-Another good time to visit the Louvre is first thing in the morning on weekdays – be in queue at 8:45 rather than 9:30 – and see the Mona Lisa (and other top 10 sights) first.
+Another good time to visit the Louvre is first thing in the morning on weekdays – be in the queue at 8:45 rather than 9:30 – and see the Mona Lisa (and other top 10 sights) first.

 The worst time to see the Louvre Museum is any day when admission is free, most weekends (especially long weekends), school vacations, July and August.